zencart/documentation/content/dev/code/product_types.md

 ### PRODUCT_TYPE_LAYOUT

-It has always been possible in Zen Cart™ using the admin interface to decide which elements of a product's information are displayed.
+It has always been possible in Zen Cart using the admin interface to decide which elements of a product's information are displayed.
 Originally this information was saved in the CONFIGURATION table.
 However as different product types will have differing types of information, we now use a separate table for product types.

 The layout of this table is similar to an entry in the configuration table.
 The fields are